aegilops/find_motion/README.md

 * Threshold

-  How much difference in gray level between frames counts as a difference
+  How much difference in gray/hue/edge level between frames counts as a difference
 * Minimum time

   How long a difference in the background must be seen for to count as motion